 Causes of microcephaly have not been clearly defined and, in many cases, the cause cannot be identified.
 Some known causes include:

 - Viruses contracted by the mother during pregnancy.
 In addition to the Zika virus, rubella, toxoplasmosis and cytomegalovirus are known to cause microcephaly.

 - Pregnant women with malnutrition.
 This deprives the fetus of the nutrients it needs to properly develop.

 - Exposure to toxic chemicals during pregnancy.

 - Any interruption of oxygen to the fetus’ brain during development.

 There are situations where microcephaly could have been averted, such as when the mother suffered from a microcephaly related illness that could have been prevented with proper medical care.
 Failure to timely diagnose the condition may be the cause of it growing more severe.
 As the child develops, the failure of health care providers to properly diagnose the condition and provide treatment interventions may result in the child not developing to his or her potential.

 If your baby was born with microcephaly, it is possible that you have cause for a lawsuit.
 If so, you may be able to collect for the damages you and your child have suffered and will continue to suffer.
-For a free consultation, contact the birth and child injury lawyers at the Blumenshine Law Group.
+For a free consultation, contact an experienced microcephaly attorney at the Blumenshine Law Group.